ben-ng/stratosphere/Readme.md

     , manifestOpts: {version: '1.0.0'}
     }

-// Stratosphere wraps your request handler using the rules in your manifest
+// Stratosphere wraps your server using the rules in your manifest
 // The callback is optional, and will be called if preload == true
 // when preloading is complete var instance = stratosphere(app, opts, function (err, assets) {